Know about this? Rate It!

 No panic if you don't have a watch, the guards hiss during ten minutes a quarter of hour before closing.

-The single most wonderful thing we did in Paris (besides eat) was visit Pere-LeChaise Cemetery.
+Favorite thing: The single most wonderful thing we did in Paris (besides eat) was visit Pere-LeChaise Cemetery.
 It is absolutely beautiful.
 People back home, who scoffed at the idea, are dropping their jaws at my photos.
 If you like B&W photography it's a great place to get really moody shots.

 The statuary is excellent.
 We had more fun when we weren't searching for certain graves, but just wandering around and coming upon beautiful monuments.